1994–95 Port Vale F.C. season: First Division

 The pre-season saw John Rudge spend a small amount of the money received on the sales of Ian Taylor and Peter Swan to bring Tony Naylor to the club from Crewe Alexandra for a £150,000 fee.
 A further £200,000 was splashed out on Nottingham Forest forward Lee Glover.
 Another £4,500 was spent on Dutch goalkeeper Arjan van Heusden from VV Noordwijk.
 Arriving on free transfers were Craig Lawton (Manchester United) and Stewart Talbot (Moor Green).

 The season started modestly, with two wins in the four August games.
-In September only Lee Glover, Tony Naylor and Martin Foyle could find the net, but the Vale won six points from their five games.
-To help with his recovery from a serious injury, Ray Walker spent some time on loan at Cambridge United, and won back his first team place in the Vale starting eleven upon his return.
-Meanwhile, Tony Kelly arrived at the club from Bolton Wanderers, but after a brief spell moved on to Millwall.
-Vale's poor attack was highlighted in October, though the defence ensured three draws from five games.
+In September, only Lee Glover, Tony Naylor and Martin Foyle could find the net, but the Vale won six points from their five games.
+To help with his recovery from a serious injury, Ray Walker spent some time on loan at Cambridge United, and won back his first-team place in the Vale starting eleven upon his return.
+Meanwhile, Tony Kelly arrived at the club from Bolton Wanderers, but after a brief spell, moved on to Millwall.
+On 17 September, Vale inflicted a 2–1 defeat on league leaders Middlesbrough player-manager Bryan Robson – his first loss in management.
+Vale's attack was highlighted in October.
+However, the defence ensured three draws from five games.

 In November, Darren Hughes was allowed to leave the club for Northampton Town.
-Rudge decided to make another big signing, and bought winger Steve Guppy from Newcastle United for £225,000.
 On 5 November, Vale lost all their inhibitions in front of goal, beating Southend United 5–0 with five different scorers.
-However their draw with Swindon Town would prove to be the only point gained in December, as Vale were stuck in a relegation dogfight.
+Rudge decided to make another big signing and bought winger Steve Guppy from Newcastle United for £225,000.
+Two days later, on 26 November, Guppy made his debut in a 2–1 win over Millwall, where he collected assists for both goals.
+However, their draw with Swindon Town would prove to be the only point gained in December, as Vale were stuck in a relegation dogfight.
 John Jeffers spent January on loan at Shrewsbury Town.
 During this spell defender Kevin Scott arrived on loan from Tottenham Hotspur.
 The team gelled, forming a five-game unbeaten run based on just two goals conceded to shoot up the table.
 In March, midfielder Ian Bogie was signed from Leyton Orient for a £50,000 fee.

-Potteries derby day finally came on 14 March, and 19,510 turned up at Vale Park to witness a 1–1 draw with Stoke City, Naylor scoring the Vale's goal.
-Five defeats in seven games followed, raising concerns of the drop.
-However the Vale were unbeaten in their final five games to ensure safety.
+Potteries derby day finally came on 14 March, and 19,510 turned up at Vale Park to witness a 1–1 draw with Stoke City, Naylor scoring Vale's goal.
+Five defeats in seven games followed, raising concerns about the drop.
+However, the Vale were unbeaten in their final five games to ensure safety.
 This included a 3–3 draw at Elm Park that saw the "Valiants" come from three goals down to claim a point.
-It also included a 1–0 win over Stoke at the Victoria Ground on 22 April, Foyle scoring the goal.
+It also included a 1–0 win over Stoke at the Victoria Ground on 22 April, Foyle scoring the goal in what was Vale's first away win over Stoke in a league fixture since 1927.